BRCAChallenge/brca-exchange/website/content/help_research.md

 	* ##### Somatic
 		Somatic variants are those that an individual acquires during their lifetime
 	* ##### SUMMARY
-		Summary records do not describe the variant type, but summarize the data that was provided by the submitter.
+		Summary records do not describe a variant found in an individual, but summarize multiple records that were provided by the submitter.

 	The data reported by LOVD is partially  public and partially private.
 Because some private data is used, data entries in these fields may look identical from a public view, while perhaps differing in the private information provided to LOVD.
 Data privacy is often required to secure patient’s personal information.